lehominhkhoa1006/Driver-Drowsiness-Detection-By-Using-Webcam/README.md

 ## Team

-This project was developed as a group project for the Special Project (EL) course at Ho Chi Minh City University of Technology and Education (HCMUTE) during the 2023–2024 academic year.
+This project was completed as a group project for the Special Project (EL) course, Subject ID `232SPAE310733E`, during the second semester of the 2023–2024 academic year at Ho Chi Minh City University of Technology and Education (HCMUTE).

 **Team Leader**